glevolod/my-docker/README.md

 #### Git
 Git is installed in php container. \
 File **php-fpm/git-settings/.global_gitignore** is used in volume for default ignoring patterns.
-Alias `git hist` is available for pretty way of seeing git log.
+Alias `git hist` is available for pretty way of seeing git log. \
-There is ability to store some git settings during container is stopped.
-File **php-fpm/git-settings/.gitconfig** is mapped as a volume for **~/.gitconfig** in php container.
-But this requires some additional settings in current (this) repository:
-1. make this **php-fpm/git-settings/.gitconfig** not tracked by git with such command as :
-1. `git update-index --assume-unchanged config/php-fpm/git-settings/.gitconfig`
-1. after that, you can store git settings in php container with commands like:
+If you want to make a commits from container, and save some settings during container is stopped, then save settings in *local* file.
+Like :
-1. `git config --global user.name "FIRST_NAME LAST_NAME"`
+1. `git config --local user.name "FIRST_NAME LAST_NAME"`
-1. `git config --global user.email "mail@example.com"`
+1. `git config --local user.email "mail@example.com"`

+If *--local* option is used, then the same settings will be applied when you work not from container, but from your filesystem.